Rosalind and Helen

-Rosalind and Helen, A Modern Eclogue; With Other Poems is a poem collection by Percy Bysshe Shelley published in 1819.
-The collection also contains the poems "Lines written on the Euganean Hills", "Hymn to Intellectual Beauty", and "Sonnet.
-Ozymandias".
-The collection was published by C. and J. Ollier in London.
+Rosalind and Helen, A Modern Eclogue; With Other Poems is a poetry collection by Percy Bysshe Shelley published in 1819.
+The collection also contains the poems "Lines written on the Euganean Hills", "Hymn to Intellectual Beauty", and the sonnet "Ozymandias".
+The collection was published by Charles and James Ollier in London.

 Background

-The poem was begun at Marlowe in the summer of 1817.
+The poem was begun at Marlow, Buckinghamshire in the summer of 1817.
 Shelley sent a copy to the publisher in March, 1818, before leaving England.
 It was completed in August, 1818 at the Baths of Lucca in Italy and published in the spring of 1819.

 The themes in the poem, such as marriage, political and religious reform, and incest, demonstrate similarities to Laon and Cythna or The Revolt of Islam, which Shelley was working on at the same time.
 The incest theme is also present in the 1818 edition of Frankenstein, but removed in the 1831 edition, which Shelley contributed to in 1816–1817.
 Victor Frankenstein marries his cousin Elizabeth.
 Shelley would return to the controversial incest theme in the 1819 play The Cenci.

 Shelley uses the motif of "worms" as a poetic symbol or evocation of death in the work: "When he was in the church-yard lying/Among the worms. ...
 And the crawling worms were cradling her. ...
 [T]he dead ...
 Among their crawling worms."

 Mary Shelley described the genesis of the poem and Shelley's theme of "Love" as "the law of life" and "the essence of our being": "Rosalind and Helen was begun at Marlow, and thrown aside, till I found it; and, at my request, it was completed.
 Shelley had no care for any of his poems that did not emanate from the depths of his mind, and develop some high or abstruse truth.
 When he does touch on human life and the human heart, no pictures can be more faithful, more delicate, more subtle, or more pathetic.
 He never mentioned Love, but he shed a grace, borrowed from his own nature, that scarcely any other poet has bestowed on that passion.
 When he spoke of it as the law of life, which inasmuch as we rebel against, we err and injure ourselves and others, he promulgated that which he considered an irrefragable truth.
 In his eyes it was the essence of our being, and all woe and pain arose from the war made against it by selfishness, or insensibility, or mistake.
 By reverting in his mind to this first principle, he discovered the source of many emotions, and could disclose the secrets of all hearts, and his delineations of passion and emotion touch the finest chords in our nature.
 Rosalind and Helen was finished during the summer of 1818, while we were at the Baths of Lucca."